-Small Town Politics by Gulliver Moore, an online sitcom consisting of three short episodes.
+Small Town Politics by Nick Coupe, Oliver Clubb, Gulliver Moore and Jenny Bede, is an online sitcom consisting of three short episodes.
 Inspired by a real life story, it features a young female mayor in rural post-Brexit Britain.
 This optimistic view of the future features different types of characters whom the producers feel have been underrepresented until now.

 Gadzooks Animation, who have animated popular children’s shows such as Postman Pat and Roary the Racing Car, present Mad Dogs & Englishmen, a six-minute stop motion animation film featuring unscripted conversations of people from around the UK on the subject of being British.

 Stock, by Naqqash Khalid, is set in the Manchester Warehouse district and follows a wholesaler newly living in the UK who becomes caught up in an unwanted conflict with the authorities.
 An absurd, post-Brexit fairy tale that plays with language and miscommunication.